 - Light Brown Sugar, Light Corn Syrup, Unsalted Butter, Pure Vanilla Extract, Baking Soda - These pantry ingredients combine to make a very simple caramel coating that hardens on the cereal and stays crunch for days and days.

-- Kosher Salt - I used coarse Kosher salt to test this recipe and found that ½ teaspoon gives it the right balance of saltiness to the sweet topping.
-If using table salt (which has a more concentrated salt flavor), reduce to ¼ tsp.
+- Kosher Salt – I used coarse Kosher salt to test this recipe and found that 1/4 tsp gives the Chex Mix just a hint of saltiness to balance the sweet.

 - Heat oven to 250°F / 121°C. (The low temperature gives the praline topping time to set and harden as it bakes)